BA (Hons)

 Level 6 Degree (360 credits)

-This programme offers a unique opportunity to become part of an international online community of learners engaged in the study of dance education and teaching.
+This programme offers the opportunity to become part of an international online community of learners engaged in the study of dance education and teaching.

 As a distance learner, you will be able to study from home, with access to a rich variety of online study materials, workshops, individual and group tutorials.
 You will receive personalised feedback on your work from our dedicated team of specialist tutors.